operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

 ### Package manifests format

-A [package manifests][package-manifests] format consists of on-disk manifests (CSV and CRDs) and metadata that define an Operator at all versions of that Operator.
+A [package manifests][package-manifests] format consists of on-disk manifests (CSV, CRDs and other supported kinds) and metadata that define an Operator at all versions of that Operator.
 Each version is contained in its own directory, with a parent package manifest YAML file containing channel-to-version mappings, much like a bundle's metadata.

 If your Operator is already formatted as a package manifests and you do not wish to migrate to the bundle format yet, you should add the following to your `Makefile` to make development easier: